graphiti-api/graphiti/how-to-write-specs.md

 Let's say we're testing the `show` action of our employees controller, sideloading the employee's department.
 Follow the [Quickstart](/quickstart) to make sure your `rails_helper.rb` is setup correctly first.

 Let's say we're testing the `show` action of our employees controller, sideloading the employee's department.
-Let's begin with vanilla RSpec of what the test might look like:

 Let's begin with vanilla RSpec of what the test might look like: